-The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework
+The Board of Directors has overall responsibility for the establishment and oversight of the Group's risk management framework.

 Risk management policies are established to identify and analyse the risks faced by the Group, to set appropriate risk limits and controls, and to monitor risks and adherence to limits.
 Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Group's activities.
-The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their role and obligations.
+The Group, through its training and management standards and procedures, aims to develop a disciplined and constructive control environment in which all employees understand their role and obligations and are able to identify and manage business risks.